Because of the broad scope of Trilinos, we have defined capability areas within Trilinos:

 Leader – Pavel Bochev

 The discretization capability area is new to Trilinos 9.0.
 The objective is to provide, over time, a collection of libraries and interfaces that enable rapid development of application codes for applications that require numerical solution of Partial Differential Equations (PDE).
 The tools included in this capability area are designed to work with the rest of Trilinos packages or to be used as interoperable components in existing user environments.

 The tools included in discretization capability area can be broadly divided into three related categories that correspond to the key steps in the numerical solution of PDEs by mesh-based methods.

-Trilinos provides state-of-the art capabilities in scalable basic linear algebra computations.
-Building on the defacto standard BLAS and LAPACK libraries for single node performance, Trilinos allows users to construct and use single node and distributed parallel data objects in several libraries.
-Packages represented by this area include Epetra, Teuchos, EpetraExt, Tpetra, Kokkos and Thyra.
+Trilinos provides state-of-the art capabilities in scalable linear algebra computations.
+It focuses in particular on sparse graphs and matrices.
+Trilinos provides shared- and distributed-memory parallel data objects and computational kernels in several libraries.
+The packages in this capability area with which most users want to interact are Epetra and Tpetra.
+Other packages represented by this area include Thyra, Xpetra, Kokkos, EpetraExt, and Teuchos.
 Please see the above link for full details.

 Linear & Eigen Solvers